jfloff/grpc-spring-boot-examples/README.md

 ## Examples
 * **`greeter`**: client sends a name for the server, and the server replies with a greeting.
 Client name is passed as an env variable in the `docker-compose.yml`.
 Based on [LogNet/grpc-spring-boot-starter examples](https://github.com/LogNet/grpc-spring-boot-starter/tree/master/grpc-spring-boot-starter-demo).

-* **`greeter-interceptors`**: Same as greeter but we add an interceptor to the server(`NonBeanInterceptor.java`) even though server is not a `@Bean`.
+* **`greeter-interceptors`**: same as greeter but we add an interceptor to the server(`NonBeanInterceptor.java`) even though server is not a `@Bean`.
 Based on [LogNet/grpc-spring-boot-starter examples](https://github.com/LogNet/grpc-spring-boot-starter/tree/master/grpc-spring-boot-starter-demo).

-* **`greeter-bean-interceptors`**: Same as greeter but we add an interceptor to the server(`LogInterceptor.java`).
+* **`greeter-bean-interceptors`**: same as greeter but we add an interceptor to the server(`LogInterceptor.java`).
 Based on [LogNet/grpc-spring-boot-starter examples](https://github.com/LogNet/grpc-spring-boot-starter/tree/master/grpc-spring-boot-starter-demo).

-* **`calculator`**: Standard calculator, we parse the calculation form an env variable on the client, and then we send the parcels over to the server.
+* **`calculator`**: standard calculator, we parse the calculation form an env variable on the client, and then we send the parcels over to the server.
 Based on [LogNet/grpc-spring-boot-starter examples](https://github.com/LogNet/grpc-spring-boot-starter/tree/master/grpc-spring-boot-starter-demo).

 * **`health-check`**: implementation of gRPC health checking protocol.
 Each 5 seconds the server randomly answers with one of the possible status.
 Proto definition at [oficial grpc documentation](https://github.com/grpc/grpc/blob/master/doc/health-checking.md).

+* **`infinite-pingpong`**: an infinite ping-pong between *two* gRPC services.
+This emulates the microservice ecosystem where services are both clients and servers at the same time.

 ## Requirements